 Broad-winged Tree Crickets have vibrant, rich red on the tops of their heads that extends part way town their antennae.

 Black-horned Tree Crickets have black heads, antennae and legs.
-Their look-alike relative, the Forbes’s Tree Crickets, appear identical, though they may have a little more variation in the degree of black.
+Their look-alike relative, the Forbes’s Tree Cricket, appears identical, though may have a little more variation in the degree of black.
 Some can be rather pale, but please read the species description.

 Pine Tree Crickets have subdued reddish-brown heads and legs and blend beautifully with the pines in which they live.